Fast Variational Block-Sparse Bayesian Learning: Introduction

+In classical \gls{sbl}, all weights in the model are assumed independent.
+However, some applications result in a block-sparse model in which groups or blocks of weights are jointly zero or nonzero.
+Naturally, the \gls{sbl} approach, and its implementations, have been adapted to handle such block structures, an extension referred to as \gls{bsbl}.
+For example, \cite{luessi2013TSP:VariationalBSBL} extends the marginal likelihood-based approach to a block structure.
+Additionally, the authors show that the hyperparameters can be analytically determined by solving for the roots of a specific polynomial.
+However, for the application outlined in this paper, the degree of this polynomial is considerably large.
+Therefore, solving for these roots is computationally inefficient and an iterative procedure is used instead.
+In \cite{ma2017TSP:FastBSBL}, a fast \gls{bsbl} algorithm is presented based on the same polynomial solution as in \cite{luessi2013TSP:VariationalBSBL}.
+Other \gls{bsbl} implementations rely on the \gls{em}-algorithm \cite{zhang2011STSP:bSBL,zhang2013TSP:BlockSparseSBL} or on \gls{vb} inference \cite{babacan2014TSP:variationalBSBL,sharma2018ICPR:VariationalBSBL}.
+However, these \gls{bsbl} implementations suffer from slow convergence too.

-Alternatively, \gls{sbl} can be derived within a variational Bayesian framework \cite{shutin2011TSP:fastVSBL, shutin2013:VSBL, babacan2014TSP:variationalBSBL, sharma2018ICPR:VariationalBSBL}.
-In this framework, (approximate) posterior distributions of the parameters are estimated by maximizing the \gls{elbo} \cite{tzikas2008:VAEM} \cite[Ch.
-10]{Bishop2006}.
-Since posterior \glspl{pdf} are estimated instead of point estimates only, the variational approach provides a more complete characterization of the parameters of interest.
-Furthermore, different hyperpriors, i.e. prior \glspl{pdf} on the hyperparameters, lead to different estimators.
-By choosing a parameterized \gls{pdf} as hyperprior, which encompasses many commonly used hyperpriors as special cases of its parameters, we compare different variants of \gls{sbl} within the same framework \cite{babacan2014TSP:variationalBSBL,pedersen2015SP}.
+The \gls{em}- and \gls{vb}-based implementations of classical \gls{sbl} are shown to be identical \cite{palmerNIPS2005}.
+This equivalence is conceptually relevant as the latter approach can be given a message-passing interpretation, in which messages are proxy \glspl{pdf}.
+This interpretation allows for a principled merging of classical \gls{sbl} and belief propagation \cite{riegler13}, e.g., for joint channel estimation and decoding \cite{hansenTSP2018:IterativeReceiverSBL}.
+Additionally, different hyperpriors, i.e., priors on the hyperparameters, lead to different estimators.
+By choosing a parameterized hyperprior \gls{pdf} that encompasses many commonly used hyperprior \glspl{pdf} as special cases, we can compare different variants of \gls{sbl} within the same framework \cite{babacan2014TSP:variationalBSBL,pedersen2015SP}.
 A fast update rule for the hyperparameters is of critical importance for this analysis.
-For non-blocked variational \gls{sbl} such a fast update rule is proposed in \cite{shutin2011TSP:fastVSBL} by identifying the fixed points of a recurrent sequence of variational updates.
-However, extending the solution in \cite{shutin2011TSP:fastVSBL} to block-sparse models is not trivial.
+However, extending the fast variational \gls{sbl} algorithm presented in \cite{shutin2011TSP:fastVSBL} to block-sparse models is not trivial, since \cite[Theorem 1]{shutin2011TSP:fastVSBL} merely provides the condition for the existence of one (locally stable) fixed point, whereas multiple fixed points might exist in the block-sparse case.